Swim

 However, if and when you do complete the out and back, you get the joy of ringing the bell, signing your name to the wall of fame, and receiving a gift bag, which usually includes a book about…you guessed it…zombies (warning: may not be suitable for children).
 There are also restrooms and change rooms on site.
 It really is an amazing experience, and if you go you should bring a group and all plan to swim together.

-Please note you should arrive promptly and start on time.
+Make sure you arrive promptly and start on time.
 Lucky’s is not a come-at-your-leisure event.
 You will be a guest on someone’s private property, so please act as such.
-Also note that all parties will be required to sign a waiver, and wear a personal swim buoy (which they provide) for your first crossing, regardless of age.
+Also please note that all parties will be required to sign a waiver, and wear a personal swim buoy (which they provide) for your first crossing, regardless of age.

 If you are just looking to take a quick dip in a fixed location, you can do that one of two ways: